Aislinn Meaney

-Aislinn Meaney (born 24 October 1998) is an Irish association footballer, who plays for Treaty United.
-She has previously played for Galway W.F.C. and the American Akron Zips women's soccer team.
+Aislinn Meaney (born 24 October 1998) is an Irish association footballer, who plays for Galway United.
+She has previously played for multiple Irish league teams, and multiple college soccer teams in the United States.
 She has played for the Republic of Ireland women's national football team.

 Personal life

 Meaney is from Ennis.
 As a youngster, she played Ladies' Gaelic football for Clare U14, with whom she won the 2012 All-Ireland title for her age group.
 She studied arts at NUI Galway, and played for their varsity team from 2017 until 2019.
 In 2019, she transferred her studies to the University of Akron in the US.

 Club career

 As a youngster, Meaney played for Lifford Ladies, making her senior debut at the age of 16.
 In 2017, she joined Galway.
 Meaney was the 2018 Women's National League Player of the Month for May 2018, and was named in the league's Team of the Season.
 She was on the shortlist for the Player of the Season award.

 In 2019, Meaney signed for American Akron Zips women's soccer team; Meaney and Lucia Lobato were the first Irishwomen to play for the Zips.
 She made 19 appearances in her first season at the club.
 During the COVID-19 pandemic, she was unable to play in the US and returned to Ireland.
 Ahead of the 2021 Women's National League, Meaney left Galway.
 She played for Akron Zips in 2021, and later returned to Galway in June 2021.

 In 2022, Meaney joined Treaty United.
+That year, she also played for IUP Crimson Hawks women's college soccer team, where she played in all 17 matches.
+In July 2023, Meaney signed for Galway United.